Topic Areas

 A new media how-to roundup

-Here’s a collection of great tips and how-tos I’ve found lately you might find helpful if you want to break into media – or break out.
-Includes tips on YouTube, data mapping, UGC, training and starting your own blog.
+Every now and again I try to pass along tips on how journalists at any point in their career can add to their skill set.
+Here’s some great tips and how-tos I’ve found lately you might find helpful if you want to break into media – or break out.

 Recommended reading on start-ups, tech & social media

-A few notable bits of news on social media, Google’s developments, news start-ups and more I wanted to pass on before this week really jumps off.
+I’ve been all over the place with my reading of late.
+Here’s a few notable bits I wanted to pass on before this week really jumps off.

 Recommended reading for June 22-25